leoVolk/Galaxy-Generator/README.md

 ## Setup and customization

 You will find a working solar system generation in the SampleScene.
-Every customizable option is seen in the ```SolarSystemGenerator``` component of the SolarSystem GameObject.
+Every customizable option is seen in the ```Solar SystemGenerator``` component of the SolarSystem GameObject.

 ## Goals
 Current goals of this project and their status: